zxdong262/zmodem-ts/README.md

 [中文](README.cn.md) | [English](README.md)

+> ⚠️ **Note:** If you're looking for a more solid and actively maintained ZModem solution for JavaScript/TypeScript, please use [zmodem2-js](https://github.com/zxdong262/zmodem2-js) instead. zmodem2-js is a port of the zmodem2 Rust crate and provides better performance and reliability.

 It is a ts fork of [https://github.com/FGasper/zmodemjs](https://github.com/FGasper/zmodemjs).

 Just rewrite with ts(except for browser.js), provide a more modern code base for users,  should gain a little bit performance.